gvwilson/sensibleadventures/bookster/bookster.md

 They worked through the last of the afternoon, pausing only to answer the call of nature.
-For a time, someone chopped firewood outside, and someone else trundled a cart past the Captain's House, but the only sounds in the library were those of pages being turned, and chairs creaking as their occupants shifted their weight.
+For a time, someone chopped firewood outside, and someone else trundled a cart past the Captain's House, but the only sounds in the library were those of pages being turned and chairs creaking as their occupants shifted their weight.

 A knock on the door made them both start.
 "Hello?"
 Laeuc called as he